 2014–2019 · designed by Finot-Conq Architects (naval architecture); Nauta Design (interior) · built by Beneteau

 Mid-size modern Beneteau Oceanis cruising sloop, predecessor to the current Oceanis 40.1.
-Chined hull, wide stern sections, twin rudders, saildrive.
+Chined hull, wide stern sections, a single spade rudder, saildrive.
 Aft-cockpit with twin wheels.
 Family-cruising + Mediterranean charter pedigree.
 Available in 2- or 3-cabin layouts.

 Known trade-offs